 Oregon Tech MLS graduates are eligible to take the national American Society for Clinical Pathology (ASCP) Board of Certification exam.
 Most medical laboratories require medical laboratory scientists to be certified.
 There are currently twelve states and one US territory that require state licensure.
 These include California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Puerto Rico, Rhode Island, Tennessee and West Virginia.
 Oregon Tech graduates meet licensure requirements for all states, except California and New York.
 Students should contact individual states’ licensure boards for state requirements as these may change.

-The mission of the Medical Laboratory Science Degree, a Bachelor of Science program, is to educate, train, and graduate professionally competent and ethical individuals, committed to life-long learning, and who are prepared to meet current and future workplace challenges in medical laboratory science.
+The mission of the Oregon Tech-OHSU Medical Laboratory Science Program is to educate, train, and graduate professionally competent and ethical individuals, committed to life-long learning, and who are prepared to meet current and future workplace challenges in medical laboratory science.

 Accreditation: The MLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018, 773-714-8880.
 Web contact at http://www.naacls.org/

 The BS MLS degree programs consist of pre-professional and professional phases of study.
 The first three years of the program, the pre-professional phase, students complete a minimum of 103-quarter hours in general education and field-specific coursework.
 Upon the fourth year, students apply to enter the professional phase of the degree, which entails a combination of medical laboratory science-specific coursework and an externship.

 Mechanisms of pathogenicity and virulence relating to disease-causing viruses, bacteria, fungi and other microorganisms.
 Host-parasite relationships and immunology, microbial physiology and genetics.